 He eluded them repeatedly and while fleeing took refuge at Kedarnath in the form of a bull.
 On being followed he dived into the ground, leaving his hump on the surface.
 The remaining portions of Lord Shiva appeared at four other places and are worshipped there as his manifestations.

 The arms appeared at Tungnath, the face at Rudranath, the belly at Madhmaheshwar and his locks (hair) with head at Kalpeshwar.
 Kedarnath and the four above-mentioned shrines are treated as Panch Kedar.

-It is located on the banks of the river Alaknanda and is also a getaway to several mountaineering expeditions.
+It is located on the banks of the river Alaknanda and several mountaineering expeditions takes place here.

-The mountains around Badrinath ji are mentioned in our epic Mahabharata when the pandavas were said to have expired one by one.
+The mountains around Badrinath ji are mentioned in our epic Mahabharata when the pandavas expire one by one.

 After completing Darshan of Char Dhams, we will drive back to Haridwar via Rishikesh.

 Rishikesh is a town on the bank of Ganga and is surrounded by Shivalik range of the Himalayas on three sides and is only 25kms from Haridwar.